microsoft/ProjectOxford-ClientSDK/Speech/TextToSpeech/Samples-Http/README.md

 HTTP Samples for Text To Speech
 ===============================

-This folder contains samples of using HTTP REST Call for Project Oxford Text To Speech REST APIs.
+This folder contains samples of using HTTP REST Call for Microsoft Cognitive Services (formerly Project Oxford) Text To Speech REST APIs.

 The samples